How To Perform A Vulnerability Assessment: A Step-by-Step Guide

 One of the great things about vulnerability assessments is you can do it yourself and even automate the process.
 By getting the right tools and performing regular vulnerability scans, you can dramatically decrease your cyber security risk.

-Intruder is a fully automated vulnerability assessment tool designed to check your infrastructure for upwards of 10,000 known weaknesses.
+Intruder is a fully automated vulnerability assessment tool designed to check your infrastructure for upwards of 140,000 known weaknesses.
 It’s designed to save you time by proactively running security scans, monitoring network changes, synchronizing cloud systems and more.
 Intruder generates a report outlining the issues and offering actionable remediation advice – so you can find and fix your vulnerabilities before hackers reach them.
+Start your 14 day free trial today.

 - Answering the question, “What is security testing?”